Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

 		If you are using an EBS-backed instance, you can stop and restart that instance without affecting the data stored in the attached volume.
 The volume remains attached throughout the stop-start cycle.

     +	#####	Data encryption
         For data encryption, you can create encrypted EBS volumes with the Amazon EBS encryption feature.
 All EBS volume types support encryption.
 Amazon EBS encryption uses 256-bit Advanced Encryption Standard algorithms (AES-256) and an Amazon-managed key infrastructure.
 The encryption occurs on the server that hosts the EC2 instance, providing encryption of data-in-transit from the EC2 instance to Amazon EBS storage.

+    +	#####	Data security